HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 41.4%% of cacheable responses contain a `Set-Cookie` header.
 Of those responses, only 4.6% use the `private` directive.
 The remaining 95.4% (189.2 million HTTP responses) contain at least one `Set-Cookie` response header and can be cached by both public cache servers, such as CDNs.
 This is concerning and may indicate a continued lack of understanding about how cacheability and cookies coexist.

-**Placeholder for Figure 10: `Set-Cookie` in Cacheable responses.**
+**Placeholder for Figure 10: `Set-Cookie` in cacheable responses.**

 {{ figure_markup(
   image="8_set_cookie.png",
-  caption="`Set-Cookie` in Cacheable responses.", description="A bar chart showing Set-Cookie usage on cacheable responses.
-41.4% of cacheable desktop responses and 40.4% of cacheable mobile responses contain a Set-Cookie header., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=1106475158&format=interactive", sheets_gid="203111108", sql_file="set_cookie.sql"
+  caption="`Set-Cookie` in cacheable responses.", description="A bar chart showing `Set-Cookie` usage on cacheable responses.
+41.4% of cacheable desktop responses and 40.4% of cacheable mobile responses contain a `Set-Cookie` header., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=1106475158&format=interactive", sheets_gid="203111108", sql_file="set_cookie.sql"
   )
 }}

-**Placeholder for Figure 11: `Set-Cookie` in private and non private Cacheable responses.**
+**Placeholder for Figure 11: `Set-Cookie` in private and non private cacheable responses.**

 {{ figure_markup(
   image="9_set_cookie2.png",
-  caption="`Set-Cookie` in `private` and non private Cacheable responses.", description="A bar chart showing Set-Cookie usage in `private` and non private cacheable responses.
-Of the desktop responses containing a Set-Cookie header, 4.6% use the private directive.
-95.4% responses can be cached by both public cache servers.
-Of the mobile responses containing a Set-Cookie header, 4.9% use the private directive.
-95.1% responses can be cached by both public cache servers., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=97044455&format=interactive", sheets_gid="203111109", sql_file="set_cookie.sql"
+  caption="`Set-Cookie` in `private` and non private cacheable responses.", description="A bar chart showing `Set-Cookie` usage in `private` and non private cacheable responses.
+Of the desktop responses containing a `Set-Cookie` header, 4.6% use the `private` directive.
+95.4% responses can be cached by both private and public cache servers.
+Of the mobile responses containing a `Set-Cookie` header, 4.9% use the `private` directive.
+95.1% responses can be cached by both private and public cache servers., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=97044455&format=interactive", sheets_gid="203111109", sql_file="set_cookie.sql"